-- Force with strain
+- Force to strain

-- Deformation with stress
+- Deformation to stress

-; even, the curve rises in a straight line.
+The curve rises in a straight line.
 Deformation increases proportionally with the force applied to the component or material sample.
 This ratio is called the modulus of elasticity or Young’s Modulus.
 A high number indicates a stiff or strong material; a small number tells that the material is easy to bend.

 When one increases the force, the material reaches the area where it begins to yield.
 It changes its shape without an increase in force.
 This wriggle indicates the yield strength.